simrank3/SyriaTel_Customer_Churn_Analysis/README.md

 ## Problem

 SyriaTel is a telecommunications company in Syria.
-They have been informed that some of their customers have started to churn, aka, discontinue their service.
+They have been informed that some of their customers have started to churn, discontinue their service.
 Syriatel wants to understand what are some indicators that a customer will ("soon") discontinue their service.

 This analysis uses logistic models to determine what is causing customers to churn and possible preventative measures that taken.